ebootdpr/RustFront/README.md

 My first Rust WebApp using Yew
 ### Conclusions
 Its not really worth writting a frontend with Rust.
 Since it is slower than vanilla javascript anyways.
-The only situations that I see worth using rust is when you NEED to embed an application that is:
+The only situations that I see worth using rust is when you NEED to embed an application that meet the following requirements:
 1) Heavy Weighted
 2) CPU intensive
 3) GPU? intenisve